-Leftover ham and turkey are great problems to have, but there are a few challenges for smaller households.
-Time for some easy and delicious recipes to use them.
+Leftover ham and turkey are great problems to have, but there are a few challenges for smaller households—time for some easy and delicious recipes.

 I will be talking about store-bought pre-cooked ham.
-They might be refrigerated sealed at the store, and they might be spiral-cut.
-If you have a different type of ham, I have provided some links with options for most other types of hams.
+They might be refrigerated and sealed at the store, and they might be spiral-cut.
+If you have a different type of ham, I have provided some links with options for most other types of ham.

 For the turkey, it is the leftovers from cooking a fresh whole turkey or a breast.